YinJC/uk-tex-faq/markup-syntax.md

     \Qref[intro-text]{anchor-text}{label}

-Refer to a question.
+Cross-reference to a question.
 The `<intro-text>` is set before the reference, and is "see question" by default.
 The `<anchor-text>` is used in hyper-enabled output, as the anchor for jumping to the labelled question.
 The `<label>` is defined somewhere in the document as a `\Question` command's (nominally) optional argument.

     \Qref*{anchor-text}{label}